kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 By running this command, you've seen three [basic concepts][basic-concepts] of Kurtosis:

-1. The [package][basic-package] you used, remotely hosted on Github at `github.com/kurtosis-tech/basic-service-package`
+1. `github.com/kurtosis-tech/basic-service-package` is the [package][basic-package] you used, and it contains the logic to spin up your application.
-2. The [enclave][basic-enclave] you created, which was named `quickstart` via the `--enclave` flag.
+2. Your application runs in an [enclave][basic-enclave], which you named `quickstart` via the `--enclave` flag.
-3. The [files artifacts][files-artifacts-reference] stored in the enclave, which represent the rendered configuration files of each service.
+3. Your enclave has both services and [files artifacts][basic-files-artifact], which contain the dynamically rendered configuration files of each service.

 Inspect your deployed application
 --------------------